hvihvi/glnt/README.md

 It ensures that any code modification to a `**/*.js` file also has a modification to a `**/*.test.js` file.

+- TODO Checks if the commit message contains #notest (configurable tag), that way if a part of the code is untested, the commit message should try to provide an explanation.

-`//TODO Feature : Make the code filename match the test filename?`
+- TODO make the code filename match test filename

-`//TODO Feature : check every commits between origin/master (configurable) and current HEAD`

-`//TODO Feature : disable flag à rajouter dans le message de commit pour disable une rule (exemple de config : {shouldHaveTests: {disableMessage: "#NOTEST"})`

 ## [TODO] Should merge with remote branches

 - Checks if the current HEAD merges with origin (default: "origin/master")
-- Checks if the current HEAD merges with all remote branches matching a pattern `TODO: something like git merge --no-commit --no-ff ${origin}; git merge --abort; echo "Merge aborted";`
+- Checks if the current HEAD merges with all remote branches matching a pattern (Probably something like `git merge --no-commit --no-ff ${origin}; git merge --abort; echo "Merge aborted";`)

+## [TODO] Should not contain TODO in commit patch

+- checks if the content of a commit contains "TODO" (configurable)

+## [TODO] Should not contain merge commits

+- checks if any commit reachable from HEAD and not in `origin` are merge commits (2 parents)

 # Dev

+After cloning the repository, you will need [nodejs](https://nodejs.org/en/download/package-manager) installed.
+You can download dependencies via yarn: `yarn install`

 The CLI can be executed via